oshvartz/ContextualAgentRulesHub/README.md

 This will demonstrate:
 - Loading rules from YAML files
-- Filtering by language and tags
+- Filtering by language, tags, and context
 - Content retrieval
 - Metadata indexing